Senior Researcher for Africa

 His regional interests are: East Africa (Horn of Africa and Kenya), Sudan and Mozambique.
 In addition to his academic work, Stefano has worked as a consultant, including with the Department of Social and Human Sciences of UNESCO in Paris and in Maputo, and with the Development and Cooperation Department of the OECD in Paris.

 He joined the IISH in November 2010 as both head collector for Africa and senior researcher.
 He worked as head of the Africa Desk from 2010 to 2015.
 He conducted research on the complex relationship between the capitalist mode of production and labour in Africa; on African social and radical movements; on economic development and theories.
 Since 2013, he has been responsible for the ILO-funded project on the General Labour History of Africa.
 As from 2014, Stefano has been working part-time for the IISH as he began also working as a lecturer in African history and economics at Leiden University.
-In his capacity as collector for Africa he is involved in the digital data collection activities of the IISH.
-He still coordinates the activities of the IISH regional office in Addis Ababa.
+He is also involved in the digital data collection activities of the IISH.